 I have found that making phonics enjoyable and meaningful by immediately using phonemes in context makes the teaching and learning much more enjoyable and relevant.
+Teaching phonics in a meaningful way can also make it more engaging!

 Students soon see why they are learning the letters and their sounds.